lucidimagination/isfdb-solr/README.txt

   mysql.exe (if the "mysql" command line client is not on your PATH)

-* Run "ant fetch" to download a recent copy of the ISFDB Database backups, and a copy of Apache Sole
+* Run "ant fetch" to download a recent copy of the ISFDB Database backups, and a copy of Apache Solr

 * Run "ant load-mysql" to populate your MySql Database with the ISDB Database backup data.